 Lightning Bruiser: Vivio has been shown to hit hard, fast, and despite the defensive drop ratio, able to last almost as long as Einhart in their rematch with each other.

 However, she apparently moved to the Fragile Speedster category, demonstrasted during her battle against Miura.
-Vivio's attacks are less powerful than her opponent's and she rarely makes major damage.
+Vivio's attacks are less powerful than her opponent's and she rarely deals major damage with a single attack.
 Even though Vivio's defense skill Sacred Defense allow her to defend herself from the opponents attacks, but if she doesn't get the right timing, Vivio takes a lot of damage.
 In terms of strength, she might be the weakest of her teammates (Einhart's attacks are very powerful, Rio has Super Strength and the greatest bombardment spells and Corona's gains Super Strength with her Nephilim Fist).

 Generation Xerox: Although she's technically just adopted, Vivio seems to be going down the same road to friendship with Einhart as Nanoha did with Fate.
 Bit less antagonism and angst, but it's still there.
 In addition, she lost to people who share the same characteristics with the people that defeated Nanoha in her childhood - the girl who is more skilled (Einhart) and the girl who hits hard (Miura, who was trained by Vita).

-Genetic Memory: While watching Einhart fighting against Jeremiah in the tournament, she saw a little bit of memories of her ancestor Olivie Sägebrecht for the first time.
+Genetic Memory: While watching Einhart fighting against Sieglinde in the tournament, she saw a little bit of memories of her ancestor Olivie Sägebrecht for the first time.

-Kamehame Hadouken: She uses the Divine Buster in the same way as Subaru does, but she can just fire it from her palm, as demonstrated in her normal form.
+She can use the Divine Buster in the same way as Subaru does, but she can also just fire it from her palm, as demonstrated in Vivio's normal form.
 Though, it's unknown if she still can use Plasma Smasher like in StrikerS.